-The United States Court of Appeals for the Armed Forces adopts the following provisions to govern the electronic filing of pleadings: a.
+The United States Court of Appeals for the Armed Forces adopts the following provisions to govern the electronic filing of pleadings:

+- a.
 This Order applies to all pleadings filed electronically on or after September 1, 2010.
-Alternatively, pleadings may be filed in a paper format; however, the same pleading may not be filed both electronically and on paper.

-b.
-Administrative matters, such as bar admission applications and attorney disciplinary proceedings, may not be filed electronically.
+Alternatively, pleadings may be filed in a paper format; however, the same pleading may not be filed both electronically and on paper. - b.
+Administrative matters, such as bar admission applications and attorney disciplinary proceedings, may not be filed electronically. - c.

-c.
 If the supplement to the petition for grant of review is filed electronically, an appendix to the supplement (containing the decision of the Court of Criminal Appeals, matters submitted pursuant to United States v.
 Grostefon, 12 M.J.
 431 (C.M.A.
 1982), and other required matter) shall also be filed electronically unless it consists of more than 50 pages.
 In such a case, the appendix may be submitted on paper and the supplement submitted electronically.
 In lieu of submitting an appendix in excess of 50 pages on paper, counsel may submit it in a CD or DVD format and note in the supplement that it is being filed in that format under separate cover.
-Record matters in the form of video media on CD-ROM or DVD may be submitted in a separate volume of the appendix that is filed in accordance with Rule 21(b).
+Record matters in the form of video media on CD-ROM or DVD may be submitted in a separate volume of the appendix that is filed in accordance with Rule 21(b). - d.

-d.
 A petition for grant of review filed personally by an appellant shall be filed on paper, as provided under Rule 20(a).
-All subsequent documents related to the petition for grant of review filed by counsel in such a case may be filed on paper or electronically.

-e.
-The joint appendix to the brief will be filed in paper form only with the required number of paper copies rather than electronically.
-If the appellant or petitioner files the brief electronically, the joint appendix will be filed on the same day the brief is filed electronically.
+All subsequent documents related to the petition for grant of review filed by counsel in such a case may be filed on paper or electronically. - e.
+The Joint Appendix to the brief, to include copies, will be filed in paper form only.
+Audio and video recordings are exempt from this paper requirement for the Joint Appendix to the brief.
+If the appellant or petitioner files the brief electronically, the Joint Appendix will be filed on the same day the brief is filed.